 5th Graders see their projects come to life, whether they are walking the Freedom Trail or experiencing what it was like to live during colonial times.

-Students entering 5th Grade go berserk learning about the Vikings, which kicks off their studies of North American history.
+Students entering 5th grade go berserk learning about the Vikings, which kicks off their studies of North American history.
 The social studies curriculum features American history from the Pilgrims and early patriots through the Revolutionary War and Westward Expansion.

 Colonial history is brought to life on Colonial Crafts Day when students immerse themselves in the period by dipping candles, making tin lanterns, and experiencing other period-specific activities.
 Patriot Evening, the American Revolution walk-through, and the creation of European explorer maps also provide students with hands-on learning that enhances the traditional classroom curriculum.